greg-raven/grus/_posts/2014-06-20-obamas-accomplishments.md

 - First President to fly in a personal trainer from Chicago at least once a week at taxpayer expense.
 - First President to side with a foreign nation over one of the American 50 states (Mexico vs Arizona).
 - First President to tell the military men and women that they should pay for their own private insurance because they "volunteered to go to war and knew the consequences."
 - Then he was the First President to tell the members of the military that THEY were UNPATRIOTIC for balking at the last suggestion.
-(Thank God he didn’t get away with THIS one.)
+(Thank God he didn't get away with THIS one.)